Disease/ Disorder

 Patient & family education

-The athlete, family, friends, teachers, and coaches need to be educated on the effects of SRC.
-There needs to be an understanding of the injury in order to protect the athlete and support him/her through the recovery process.28
+The athlete, family, friends, teachers and coaches need to be educated on the effects of SRC.
+There needs to be an understanding of the injury in order to protect the athlete and support him/her through the recovery process.39

 Emerging/unique interventions

 Neuropsychological testing is used to evaluate cognitive impairment.
-New forms of testing utilize computer-based programs that are simple and sensitive, but are not substitutes for formal neuropsychologic testing1.
-These computerized tests evaluate an athlete’s visual memory, verbal memory, processing speed, and reaction time and can follow the resolution of cognitive deficits with serial testing.2,20 Although there is insufficient evidence to recommend the widespread routine use of baseline neuropsychological testing, this may be more important in high-risk athletes with a prior history of concussion, confounding conditions (learning disability, mood and attention disorders, migraine headaches), or those in high-risk sports.1,2
+Newer forms of testing utilizing computer-based programs are simple and sensitive but are not substitutes for formal neuropsychological batteries.1 These computerized tests evaluate an athlete’s visual memory, verbal memory, processing speed and reaction time and can follow the resolution of cognitive deficits with serial testing.2,21 Although there is insufficient evidence to recommend the widespread use of baseline neuropsychological testing, this may be more important in high-risk athletes with a prior history of concussion, confounding conditions (learning disability, mood and attention disorders, migraine headaches) or those in high-risk sports.1,2

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-One of the most important aspects of SRC is the removal of athletes from sports activities as they are recovering, and when to allow return to play.
-There are many useful tools for monitoring symptoms and cognition to help aid in the decision on when the athlete is ready to return to full participation that were previously described above.
-Return to sport should progress in an individualized manner that is based on the injury, athlete’s age, history and level of play.
-Most athletes recover within 10-14 days if the athlete is >18 years old, while athletes <18 years old are expected to return back to baseline cognitive and athletic function in <4 weeks.
-Concussion is a clinical diagnosis, so a fully negative examination, even when utilizing a comprehensive tool such as the SCAT5, does not rule out concussion.
+Concussion is a clinical diagnosis; neither a normal physical examination nor standardized test (e.g., SCAT5) will rule out concussion.
+As such, clinicians must use their judgment and consider the whole clinical picture.
+One of the most important aspects of SRC recovery is the removal of athletes from play.
+There are many useful tools for monitoring symptom resolution and cognition recovery to inform the clinician on an individual athlete’s readiness to return to play that were discussed.
+Return to sport should progress in an individualized manner based on the athlete’s injury, age, history and level of play.
+Most athletes >18 years old recover within 10-14 days while athletes <18 years old are expected to return back to baseline cognitive and athletic function in <4 weeks.
+For student athletes, it is generally recommended that a return to full, unrestricted school precede a return to sport.41

 Cutting Edge/ Emerging and Unique Concepts and Practice

-Imaging such as CT and MRI, are usually not necessary in concussion workup unless there is concern for intracranial bleeding or there is prolonged recovery.
-Newer, advanced MRI technologies, including diffusion tensor imaging, resting state functional MRI, arterial spin labelling, are being actively researched.
-2
+Imaging, such as CT and MRI, are usually not necessary in concussion workup unless there is concern for intracranial bleeding or there is prolonged recovery.
+Newer, advanced MRI technologies, including diffusion tensor imaging, resting state functional MRI, arterial spin labeling, are being actively researched.

 As previously mentioned, activity and exercise are currently being evaluated to establish a more definitive protocol for athletes to return to play, but clear protocols and guidelines still require more research.

-One of the major questions in SRCs is a determination on when an athlete should retire from playing a respective sport due to multiple concussions.
-Limited data is available, and more research is needed to assess for sub-concussive impacts and on neurological health.
-There are currently no evidenced-based guidelines for recommendation on retiring an athlete from their sport based on the number of concussions sustained.1,2
+One of the major questions in SRC research is determining when an athlete should retire from sport after multiple concussions.
+Limited data is available, and more research is needed on sub-concussive impacts and neurological health.
+There are currently no evidenced-based guidelines on retiring athletes from their sport based on the number of concussions sustained.1,2 One publication recommends that health care providers review with athletes a series of questions that can help guide the retirement discussion, which include whether there is a reduced threshold for injury, persistent injury effects, abnormal findings on neuroimaging and the potential risks and benefits of continued participation.After these questions are asked, information should be provided to the athlete and options can be considered prior to making a shared decision.43

-Additional research in objective neuroimaging modalities as well as fluid biomarkers are needed in SRCs as well as factors that may prolong recovery.
-Nutraceuticals is another domain of SRCs that is evolving but is also lacking in clear evidence-based foundation.
-2
+Further study on objective neuroimaging techniques and fluid biomarkers are needed for both assessing SRCs, as well as identifying factors that may prolong recovery.
+Nutraceuticals are another domain in SRC research that is evolving but still lack a clear evidence-based foundation.2

-Additional research is needed to validate current assessment tools, further delineate the role of neuropsychologic and balance testing, validate return-to-play guidelines, and improve identification of those at risk for prolonged concussive symptoms.
-Large-scale, epidemiological studies are needed to more clearly define risk factors and causation of any long-term neurological impairment as well as establishing prevalence and incidence of amateur and professional SRCs.2
+Additional research is needed to validate current assessment tools, further delineate the role of neuropsychologic and balance testing, validate return-to-play guidelines and improve identification of those at risk for prolonged concussive symptoms.
+Large-scale, epidemiological studies are needed to clearly define risk factors and causation of long-term neurological impairment, as well as establishing prevalence and incidence in amateur and professional athletes with SRC.2

 References